The Bass Rock: Plot

-Reception
+Critical reception

-Justine Jordan writing in The Guardian writes that the "novel is a complex, searingly controlled catalogue of male violence against women, set across three time frames on the coast of Scotland...The elegant patterning of the novel's structure and the delicate links between the three narrative threads stand in contrast to the brutal material...the novel is also psychologically fearless and, in Viviane's sections, bitterly funny.
+Justine Jordan, writing in The Guardian, writes that the "novel is a complex, searingly controlled catalogue of male violence against women, set across three time frames on the coast of Scotland...
+The elegant patterning of the novel's structure and the delicate links between the three narrative threads stand in contrast to the brutal material... the novel is also psychologically fearless and, in Viviane's sections, bitterly funny.
 Wyld is a genius of contrasting voices and revealed connections, while her foreshadowings are so subtle that the book demands – and eminently repays – a second read."

 Yvonne C. Garrett in The Brooklyn Rail also praises the novel: "Wyld's descriptions of the shadowed interiors of the house and the vast rocky beaches with the Bass Rock and its lighthouse bring great depth to the novel.
 The descriptions, at times, are so powerful that you'll have to remind yourself you're not on the coast of Scotland walking in the freezing rain.
 The setting is, of course, perfect for this tale of generational violence and deeply wrought dread.
 But this is not simply a gothic novel or a catalogue of horrors, there are moments of deep tenderness between parents and children, between women, and even a few good laughs (particularly in the interactions between Viv and a distantly related real estate agent).
 The novel ends with a stunning resolution but also a deeply sad explanation of the body in the suitcase.
 It is an ending both transcendent and horrifically real: this is a book that men need to read; we women, we already know, but we should read it too."